-With over 75 barbers, Astor Place Hairstylists is New York City’s biggest barbershop.
-It is also the most culturally diverse, employing barbers and hairstylists from all over the globe.
+With over 75 barbers working under its roof, Astor Place is New York City’s biggest barbershop.
+It is also incredibly culturally diverse, employing barbers and hairstylists from all over the globe.
 “We’ve got Italians next to Colombians, next to Israelis next to Egyptians..
-Muslim, Christian, Jewish… I mean, every country has to get their hair cut!” owner John Vezza jokes.
-Astor Place’s clientele is just as diverse, and many regular clients have visited for decades, expressing a fondness for its unpretentious atmosphere and correspondingly modest prices.
+Muslim, Christian, Jewish… I mean, everyone has to get their hair cut!” owner John Vezza quips.
+Astor Place’s clientele is just as diverse as the barbers and hairstylists it employs, and many regular clients have visited for decades, drawn to its unpretentious atmosphere and correspondingly modest prices.

-On the day of our visit, Astor Place, true to form, is a lively hive of activity.
-The space itself looks thoroughly lived-in, and the eclectic interior is peppered with DIY-decorations including photographs, magazine cuttings and drawings by Astor Place’s youngest clients.
-Polaroids of its many celebrity clients (Robert De Niro, Bruce Willis and Channing Tatum are all customers) line the walls.
+True to form, on the day of our visit, Astor Place is a lively hive of activity.
+The eclectic interior is peppered with DIY-decorations including photographs, cards and drawings created by Astor Place’s youngest clients.
+Polaroids of Astor Place’s many celebrity clients (Robert De Niro, Bruce Willis and Channing Tatum are all customers) line the walls.

-We sat down with John Vezza, the shop’s third-generation owner, who sheds some light on Astor Place’s enduring popularity.
-He attributes it in part to the shop’s (now prime) location in the heart of Manhattan’s East Village.
-However, Vezza explains, it was a very different neighbourhood when Astor Place first opened in the late 1940s.
+We spoke to John Vezza, Astor Place’s third-generation owner, to shed some light on Astor Place’s enduring popularity.
+Vezza attributes it in part to the shop’s prime location in the heart of Manhattan’s East Village.
+However, he explains, it was a very different neighbourhood when Astor Place first opened its doors in the late 1940s.
 “It’s changed tremendously, back then it was all warehouses, very little retail, no nightlife to speak of… it was a struggle here for a while.”

 At its core, Astor Place remains a cultural melting-pot, a lively hub which perfectly encapsulates New York City’s diverse character within its four, ever expanding, walls.